cucumber/docs/content/10-minute-tutorial.md

 Features are defined in feature files, which are stored in the `src/test/resources/` directory (or a subdirectory).

 We need to create this directory, as it was not created for us.
+In IntelliJ:

-In IntelliJ, right click on the Test folder, select **New > Directory** and name this directory `resources`.
+1. Right click on the Test folder, select **New > Directory** and name this directory `resources`.

-Right click the folder and select **Mark directory as > Test Resources Root**.
+2. Right click the folder and select **Mark directory as > Test Resources Root**.

-You can add subdirectories as needed.
+3. You can add subdirectories as needed.
 Create a subdirectory for your project in `src/test/resources/`

 Our project structure is now as follows: